libp2p/specs/3-requirements.md

 /ether/ac:fd:ec:0b:7c:fe/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
 ```

 **Note:** At this time, no unreliable implementations exist.
 The protocol's interface for defining and using unreliable transport has not been defined.
 For more information on unreliable vs reliable transport, see [here](http://www.inetdaemon.com/tutorials/basic_concepts/communication/reliable_vs_unreliable.shtml).
-In the context of WebRTC, see [here](https://www.html5rocks.com/en/tutorials/webrtc/basics/#signaling).
+In the context of WebRTC, CTRL+F "reliable" [here](https://www.html5rocks.com/en/tutorials/webrtc/basics/#signaling).

 ## 3.2 Multi-multiplexing